pwojtaszko/trmnl-home-assistant-plugin/README.md

 A TRMNL plugin for Home Assistant that displays your smart home entities on a TRMNL device.
 Home Assistant sends entity data to TRMNL via a webhook.

+> **Note:** This project is actively under development as we experiment with different layouts to find the optimal design for various setups.
+You may encounter occasional glitches or rapid changes.
+Contributions, feedback, and suggestions are highly appreciated!

 ---

 ## Features